If you’re trying to generate income through your YouTube channel, is it better to do sponsorship content or affiliate links? What’s the difference?

-Today I’m going to break it all down for you.
+Today I’m going to break Affiliate Marketing content down for you.
 First, I do want to say though, if you want to monetize your YouTube channel and become a full time YouTuber, you should not rely solely on the YouTube Partnership Program.
 That’s when YouTube places ads on your videos, and you get a cut of that ad revenue that they generate.
 Because YouTube can arbitrarily change their terms of service at any time, as we’ve recently seen, and your ad revenue could change overnight.
 So it’s really good to diversify your income streams through, let’s say, sponsorships or affiliates.

 So first, let’s talk about what the difference is between those two different income streams.
 In sponsorships, companies pay you a flat, pre-agreed upon rate to talk about their product or service in your video.
 And their goal by sponsoring you is because they want to reach your particular audience.
 Now, in affiliate marketing, you talk about a product or service on your channel for free.
 And then when people buy that product or service based on your recommendation, you get a commission, you get a cut of that sale.